About Video Game Development, Esports & Streaming

-Hardware heavyweights like Microsoft, Sony and Nintendo battle to get their latest super-powered consoles into living rooms and bedrooms across the globe whilst Tripple-A games publishers and developers push the entertainment envelope with ever more life-like, high-definition virtual experiences and blockbusters that certainly give cinema a run for its ticket money.
-Thousands of other large, medium and smaller studios additionally deliver an almost uncountable number of gaming experiences to computers and mobile devices as part of this booming industry that has something to offer to almost every demographic.
+Hardware heavyweights like Microsoft & Sony face off to get their super-powered 9th-generation consoles into living rooms and bedrooms across the globe, whilst industry veterans like Nintendo dominate the handheld and hybrid market.
+Tripple-A games publishers and developers push the entertainment envelope with ever more life-like, high-definition virtual experiences and blockbusters that certainly give cinema a run for its ticket money.
+Meanwhile thousands more large, medium and smaller studios additionally deliver an almost uncountable number of gaming experiences to computers and mobile devices as part of this booming industry that has something to offer to almost every demographic.

 Is it for me?